Tattoo Removal Procedure from the World's #1 Supplier of Laser and Intense Pulsed Light Epilation Systems!

 •

-Post-Treatment: The skin surrounding the treatment area will experience short-term erythmia (reddening) which will subside within 12-24 hours.
+Post-Treatment: The skin surrounding the treatment area will experience short-term eurythmia (reddening) which will subside within 12-24 hours.
 Should the treatment area show signs of excess scabbing you may wish to reduce the overall treatment time or intensity.
 The application of a post-treatment cooling and healing gel (such as Aloe) is encouraged to speed healing and reduce sensitivity.
 Instruct the patient to refrain from applying cosmetics or sunbathing for at least 24 hours.

 Laser Tattoo Clinical Results